Yoshio Kodama: Lockheed scandal and final years

 In the 1970s, it came to light that Kodama had played a role in the Lockheed L-1011 bribery scandal, which effectively ended his career as a right-wing fixer.

 After the Lockheed scandal, disillusioned ultranationalist Roman Porno film actor Mitsuyasu Maeno attempted to assassinate Kodama by flying a Piper PA-28 Cherokee plane kamikaze-style into his mansion in Setagaya Ward's Todoroki.
 The attempt failed.
 Maeno hit the second floor of Kodama's mansion and died in the plane crash, but Kodama was unharmed in a different room.
 He was recovering from a stroke at the time.

 In June 1977, charges were brought against Kodama for tax evasion related to the scandal, but the trial was never completed before he died.
 Kodama died in his sleep of a stroke in Tokyo on January 17, 1984.

 Personal life

 Kodama was married twice.
 A brief 1935 marriage ended in divorce.
 In 1940, Kodama married his second wife, Sayoko, with whom he had two children, a son and a daughter.
-Sayoko died in a car accident in the spring of 1958.
+Sayoko was her registered legal name, but she preferred to be called "Atsuko".
+Sayoko died in June 1960 of injuries suffered in a May 1960 car accident.

+In popular culture

+The main character in 1979 Japanese film Nihon no Fixer, also known in its English title The Fixer, Yamaoka, was heavily based on Yoshio Kodama.
+The film itself centered the story of Yamaoka and his connection with Japanese Prime Minister Hirayama, who was loosely based on Kakuei Tanaka and his connection to the Lockheed bribery scandals in the early 1970s.